opendilab/DI-drive/README.md

 ## DI-drive Casezoo

-**DI-drive Casezoo** is a scenario set for training and testing of Autonomous Driving policy in simulator.
+**DI-drive Casezoo** is a scenario set for training and testing the Autonomous Driving policy in simulator.
-**Casezoo** combines data collected by real vehicles and Shanghai Lingang road license test Scenarios.
+**Casezoo** combines data collected from actual vehicles and Shanghai Lingang road license test Scenarios.
-**Casezoo** supports both evaluating and training, whick makes the simulation closer to real driving.
+**Casezoo** supports both evaluating and training, which makes the simulation closer to real driving.

 Please see [casezoo instruction](docs/casezoo_instruction.md) for details about **Casezoo**.